Skip to content

 w/ sparsity, hypernetwork \(w\) 0.6949

-Hypernetwork Scheme Applied to Existing Methods
+Hypernetwork Enhancement of Existing Methods

-Method Original +Hypernetwork Aggregation Gain
+Method Original + Hypernetwork Aggregation Gain

 AdaMerging 0.5689 0.6877 +20.9%